How To Manage Agency Cash Flow

 12 Month P&L Forecast Example

 Looking at their cash in the bank and cash on hand has also helped them avoid the pitfall of running out of money.
+It also gives a more accurate overview of net cash flow.

 I have my pulse on how much cash is in the bank account, along with other numbers, and we're updating that weekly.
 It gives me a better sense of where the company is financially.